canopy-coop/wadl_index/content/project/mfms/index.md

 ---

 Floods are the most costly natural disaster in terms of loss of life and damage to property.
-With [researchers at NASA's Goddard Space Flight Center](https://earth.gsfc.nasa.gov/hydro/highlights/near-real-time-flood-detection-and-socioeconomic-impact-assessment-lower-mekong), we developed automated software which uses remote sensing data to determine flood extent and socioecnomic damage.
-This information can be crucial for decision makers in the wake of extreme flood events.
+With [researchers at NASA's Goddard Space Flight Center](https://earth.gsfc.nasa.gov/hydro/highlights/near-real-time-flood-detection-and-socioeconomic-impact-assessment-lower-mekong), we developed automated [software] (https://github.com/Servir-Mekong/MODIS_tools) which uses remote sensing data and statistics to determine flood extent and socioecnomic damage.
+This information can be crucial for decision makers in the wake of extreme flood events, and can help alleviate loss of life and damage to property.